djzager/djzager.github.io/content/posts/4-tooltime-ansible.md

 +{% endif %}
 ```

-That is it!
-This example demonstrates the power and flexibility inherent in
-using Ansible to manage applications in Kubernetes.
-To further demonstrate this,
-I want to replace the landing page of the Nginx web server by mounting a
+To replace the landing page of the Nginx web server, I will need to mount a
 [ConfigMap](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/)
-into the Nginx container if found by name in the namespace I deploy the
+into the Nginx container if found by name in the same namespace I deploy to.
+I first
-application.

-Set a default name for the ConfigMap to search for in `defaults/main.yml`:
+set a default name for the ConfigMap to search for in `defaults/main.yml`:

 ```diff
 --- a/defaults/main.yml